|home||deutsch||français||italiano||footnotes||music & diagrams||tempo indications||metronome||literature||impressum|

 * * * * * *

 „MOZARTS TEMPO-SYSTEM.
 Ein Handbuch für die professionelle Praxis“(„Mozart's tempo-system.
-A handbook for professional practice“)
+A handbook for practice and theory“)

 "Helmut Breidenstein’s amazing opus about „Mozart’s Tempo-System“ is now completed - in so far as this can be said about a book which offers itself as „an aid ... for the interpreter in his or her own indispensable search for the right answer.“ I regard it as one of those rare und important books in which music and musicology form a vital association; a lifelong study that makes one very much aware of a field to which attention is rarely payed.
 It accomplishes this by applying an understanding that never loses sight of the musical foundation it is built on, and by a discerning intelligence that does not shy away from calling topics into question, although without claiming infallibility.